Shabd (film): Plot

 Author Shaukat Vashisht lives a wealthy lifestyle in India with his wife, Antra, who is a lecturer.
-Shaukat achieves fame when he is nominated for the Booker prize, and goes on to win it.
+Shaukat achieves fame when he is nominated for the Booker Prize and goes on to win it.
 His publishers, hoping that they have unleashed a goldmine, are disappointed with his subsequent works, and soon Shaukat is depressed to such an extent that he almost gives up writing.
-Then he decides to write a story on a woman named Tamanna, and figures that he will base this story on none other than Antara herself.
-For this purpose he starts to make note of her every movement, and it is then that he finds out that she has an admirer in fellow-teacher, Yash Agnihotri, a dashing young man with a bright future ahead of him.
+Then he decides to write a story about a woman named Tamanna and figures that he will base this story on none other than Antara herself.
+For this purpose, he starts to make note of her every movement, and it is then that he finds out that she has an admirer in fellow teacher, Yash Agnihotri, a dashing young man with a bright future ahead of him.
 Shaukat also finds out that Antara has never mentioned Yash to him, nor has she informed Yash that she is married.

 He decides to manufacture a realistic story by making Antara hide her marital status from Yash and pursue a relationship with him.
 Things go wrong as Antara begins to have real feelings for Yash, even though she still loves Shaukat.

 Whatever Shaukat pens turns out to be true.
-He starts to believe he can change Antara's and Yash's fate by his writings, and writes according to his logic that Yash would commit suicide after learning the truth about Antara's.
-But, Antara soon discovers this.
+He starts to believe he can change Antara's and Yash's fates by his writings and writes according to his logic that Yash would commit suicide after learning the truth about Antara's.
+But Antara soon discovers this.
 She lies to Shaukat that Yash really committed suicide in order to disillusion Shaukat.
 Shaukat, out of guilt, becomes schizophrenic.
-The film ends on a disturbing note: Antara sends Shaukat to an asylum, due to his schizophrenia.
+The film ends on a disturbing note: Antara sends Shaukat to an asylum due to his schizophrenia.